-The next invoice if no listings are added will count 11 listings x $50 = $550
+The next invoice if no listings are added will count as 11 listings x $50 = $550

 This is the most common reason why an invoice is higher, when you are still not sure, contact support.

-My invoice charge this month is lower than the total count of listing?
+My invoice charge this month is lower than the total count of listings